mees-van-wel/hexa-center-website/src/routes/guide/scheduling/calendar/index.md

 ## 2. Navigating the calendar overview

-To access the calendar overview, navigate to the Calendar tab located under the Scheduling module.
+To access the calendar overview, navigate to the Calendar tab located under the Scheduling addon.
 The layout of the calendar overview is very similar to what most users are used to, bearing resemblance to the likes of Google and MacOS calendar apps.

 ### 2.1 Collapsing the navigation menu